kitnil/awesome/README.md

 ## PHP

+- [countries](https://github.com/mledoze/countries) - World countries in JSON, CSV, XML and Yaml.
+Any help is welcome!
 - [webshell](https://github.com/tennc/webshell) - This is a webshell open source project
 - [secDevLabs](https://github.com/globocom/secDevLabs) - A laboratory for learning secure web development in a practical manner.
 - [CORS-vulnerable-Lab](https://github.com/incredibleindishell/CORS-vulnerable-Lab) - Sample vulnerable code and its exploit code